Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • trim nearby shrubs

-This combination is more effective than relying on one repellent.
+This combined approach is more effective than relying on one repellent.

 Should I remove every wasp nest I see?

-No. Some small, distant nests cause little trouble, and wasps do prey on garden pests.
+No. Some small, distant nests cause little trouble, and wasps can help control garden pests.
 The key question is proximity to people, pets, doors, and outdoor living spaces.
-A high-traffic location is more concerning than an isolated one.
+A nest in a high-traffic location is more concerning than one tucked away out of sight.

 When should I call a professional?

 Call a professional for large nests, aggressive species, underground nests, nests inside walls or roofs, or any situation involving sting allergy risk.
-DIY prevention is appropriate for routine maintenance.
-Dangerous nest removal is a different matter.
+DIY prevention is useful for routine management, but dangerous removal is a different matter.

 Discover more from Life Happens!